EYHN/hexo-helper-live2d/readme.md

 - Only generate selected model(#14)

-- Change model selection into json, so that the list won't reset everytime you update.
+- [Working]Change model selection into json, so that the list won't reset everytime you update.

 This verison now isn't fully tested yet, so be carefully.